davidvonthenen/graph-rag-guide/OSS_Community_Benchmarks.md

 Despite its notable benefits, the Community Implementation has several inherent constraints:

-1. **Single Database Partition Limitation**: The Community edition of Neo4j restricts implementations to a single database or partition, necessitating separate Neo4j instances for short-term and long-term memories.
+1. **Single Database Partition Limitation**: The Community edition of Neo4j restricts implementations to a single database or partition, necessitating the use of separate Neo4j instances for short-term and long-term data storage.
 2. **Operational Overhead**: Using separate instances increases operational complexity; however, given that CPUs are generally affordable and abundant, this is considered an acceptable trade-off, especially considering the implementation is freely available.
 3. **Separated Memory Management**: The enforced separation between long-term memory, short-term memory, and reinforcement learning data remains in place until explicit data promotion.
 This separation can introduce slight administrative overhead, though it provides clear data lineage and reduces risk by isolating cache volatility from durable storage.

-In conclusion, while the Community Implementation carries operational constraints, the tangible benefits in performance and governance capabilities make it a highly attractive solution, particularly suitable for developers and organizations aiming for a cost-effective yet powerful Graph-based RAG solution.
+In conclusion, while the Community Implementation faces operational constraints, the tangible benefits in performance and governance capabilities make it a highly attractive solution, particularly suitable for developers and organizations seeking a cost-effective yet powerful Graph-based RAG solution.

 # Comparison of Community vs Enterprise Implementation